O.J. Simpson Fast Facts

 September 29, 1995 - The defense rests, and the case goes to the jury to reach a verdict.

-October 3, 1995 - The jury returns a not guilty verdict after less than four hours of deliberations in the criminal trial.
+October 3, 1995 - The jury returns a not guilty verdict after less than four hours of deliberations.

 October 23, 1996 - Civil trial begins in a wrongful death suit brought against Simpson by the victims' families.
-The Jury is made up of five men and seven women: nine whites, one Hispanic, one African American, and one person of mixed Asian and African descent.
+The jury is made up of five men and seven women: nine whites, one Hispanic, one African American, and one person of mixed Asian and African descent.

 November 22, 1996 - Simpson, for the first time, testifies before a jury and denies the murder of his ex-wife and Goldman.